cvisger/Homeobox_dataset/README.md

 Select your favorite alignment and click tree -> PHYML
 * choose the BLOSUM62 substitution model
-* Branch support with sh (normally we do bootstrap, but you'll run out of time)
+* With no branch support(normally we do bootstrap, but you'll run out of time)
 * repeat for one of a worse alignments

 When it's done, check out the tree in geneious.